bifravst/bifravst/docs/aws/Simulator.rst

 .. note::

    The device simulator will print a link to the Device Simulator Web Application.
-   For the link to work, either :ref:`continuous_dep` needs to be enabled, or it has to be manually deployed as described in :ref:`deploy_dev_sim_web_app`.
+   For the link to work, either :ref:`aws-continuous-deployment` needs to be enabled, or it has to be manually deployed as described in :ref:`deploy_dev_sim_web_app`.

 Using the Device Simulator Web Application
 ******************************************